swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Our workshops are taught by volunteers who go through a two-day training program focused on pedagogy and cognitive psychology.
 These training events are run by our Instructor Trainers who also help to develop and maintain our instructor training curriculum.

-Carpentry Trainers are an eclectic group.
-Some of us have formal training in pedagogy, some are experienced Carpentry instructors, others run Carpentry-like trainings as part of their jobs.
-We all share a commitment to helping new instructors become familiar and comfortable with Carpentry teaching practices and principles.
+The Carpentries Trainers are an eclectic group.
+Some of us have formal training in pedagogy, some are experienced Carpentries instructors, others run Carpentries-like trainings as part of their jobs.
+We all share a commitment to helping new instructors become familiar and comfortable with The Carpentries teaching practices and principles.

 If you’re interested in joining the Trainer community, please apply here (https://goo.gl/forms/yTx9yJzdWy6OAPtS2)!
 Applications for this round will be open until [application_deadline].